-Just finished another year with my dear friends and family, Moose and Sharon Peterson, Laurie Excell, Kevin Dobler, new addition Drew Gurian, and of course, the chip off the old Moose, Jake Peterson, seen above.
+Just finished another year with my dear friends and family, Moose and Sharon Peterson, Laurie Excell, Kevin Dobler, and of course, the chip off the old Moose, Jake Peterson, seen above.
 Out near Bozeman, Montana, they’ve got this city that is basically the archeology of rural Montana (is it redundant to say “rural Montana?”).
 This repository of Montana history is called Nevada City.
 Anybody else think that’s odd?

 At any rate, they’ve got old houses, jail cells, water towers, general stores, barber shops, and of course, my favorite, old trains.
 They’ve even got a historically significant, two story outhouse, which I imagine created some interesting problems if both floors were active at once.
 Every time I see an outhouse and have a camera in my hands, I think of Rich Clarkson’s story about being on site at some location and the corporate staff photog came over to meet him.
 He was trying to impress Rich and let him know he was available for freelance work, which is understandable, since Rich is a legendary shooter and editor who shaped talents such as Chris Johns, Jim Richardson, and Brian Lanker back in his days as the DOP of the Topeka Capital Journal.